Continued disease threat to British garden birds

 ZSL scientists confirm a repeat of last year's high finch mortalities this summer.

 Postmortem analysis has verified that the cause of death is trichomoniasis, a parasitic infection that resulted in widespread deaths in 2006, peaking in September.
 The distribution and prevalence of the parasite in the UK finch population is still being investigated and a scientific analysis and publication is being planned for later in the year.
-The epidemic has been identified by the Garden Bird Health initiative (GBHi), a collaborative three year project investigating garden bird deaths and diseases.
+The epidemic has been identified by the Garden Bird Health initiative, a collaborative project investigating garden bird deaths and diseases.

 Becki Lawson, a wildlife veterinarian from the Zoological Society of London and coordinator of the project, commented, “The current increase in finch mortalities closely follows the seasonal pattern that was seen last year.
 Members of the public can help by reporting observations of disease in garden birds through our website.
 It is vitally important to track the spread of this emerging infectious disease of British birds and to closely monitor the range of species that can be affected.”